Rise 360 Accessibility Conformance Report

 Not Applicable

-Criteria 502.3.1-502.3.14 apply to platform software, such as Microsoft Windows and Google Chrome, rather than the HTML output that Rise 360 publishes for these platforms.
-Click here for a list of operating systems and web browsers that are supported with Rise 360 output.
+Criteria 502.3.1-502.3.14 apply to platform software, such as Microsoft Windows and Google Chrome.
+We provide a list of supported browsers.

 502.4 Platform Accessibility Features